diegoceccarelli/dexter-eval/README.md

 The entity linking task aims at identifying all the small text fragments in a document referring to an entity contained in a given knowledge base.
-In our setting the KB is Wikipedia.
+In our settings the KB is Wikipedia.

-Given a text T,  an entity linker usually annotates it producing a list of **spots** (aka mentions, or annotations), i.e., substrings of text that refer to an entity.
-The linker associates to each spot a Wikipedia/Dbpedia entity (represented by the Wikipedia `pageid` [details](http://www.mediawiki.org/wiki/API:Query)).
+Given a text,  an entity linker usually annotates it producing a list of **spots** (aka mentions, or annotations), i.e., substrings of the text that refer to an entity.
+The linker associates to each spot a Wikipedia/Dbpedia entity (represented by the its Wikipedia article  `pageid` [details](http://www.mediawiki.org/wiki/API:Query)).

-Each annotation returned by a linker then can be represented as a tuple `<start, end, wiki-id, score>` where:
+Each annotation returned by a linker can be represented as a tuple `<start, end, wiki-id, score>` where:

  * `start` represents the starting position of the spot in the annotated text;